- History of WKU ROTC

 The basic course consists of a four-semester block of instruction normally taken during the freshman and sophomore years.
 During the freshman year, two hours of instruction are taken each week for two semesters.
 In the sophomore year, three hours of instruction are taken each week for two semesters.
 The emphasis in these courses is on team and leadership development, “hands-on” equipment instruction, land navigation, and leadership skills training.

 In order to receive credit for completing the basic course in residence at Western Kentucky University, the student must complete MIL 101, 102, 201, and 202.
 The student also may gain credit for the basic course by taking MIL 210.
-This course is the 28-Day Leader’s Training Course conducted at Fort Knox, Kentucky, and instructs students on those subjects taught during the basic course of the ROTC program.
+This is a required course that is a 28-Day Cadet Initial Entry Training (CIET) conducted at Fort Knox, Kentucky, and instructs students on those subjects taught during the basic course of the ROTC program.
+Students must participate in the Cadet Initial Entry Training (CIET) if they have not already been to Basic.
 Students with prior military service, or membership in the National Guard or Reserves, also may receive advanced placement for part of or the entire basic course, depending upon the amount and character of service performed.
 Regardless of the option, advanced placement, or prior military training completed, a student must complete the basic course or its equivalent to gain eligibility to enroll in the advanced course.

 MIL 101 Mountaineering & Leadership (Gen Ed Category F; 2 hours) Introduction to military mountaineering operations and leadership.
 Fundamentals of basic rappelling, belaying, and application of leadership in practical exercises.
 Field trips to off-campus locations may be required, and transportation will be provided.
 Download sample syllabus (PDF).